 “Actually, Grace is the one to do that, not me” he lobs back.
 We finish our coffee and cake and start to clean up.
 Mom again asks my husband to back the car out of the driveway.
 I’m appalled.
 Since when did she become sexist?

 “Mom, he can’t drive in reverse to save his life.
 I’d be happy to do it for you” I explain.

 We all walk towards the front door and as I open it, Mom remarks how dark it is.
 “Well, we’re in the country now.
 There are no street lights.
 I’ll back up your car and meet you at the end of the driveway” I gracefully reply.

 I do.
 She does.
 And she drives off without ever having seen my new home.

 Grace Harrison is a Silver Sager and proud of it.
 She's a ghost writer for national and local magazines.
-She is excited to write a regular column for Silver Sage Magazine and hopes readers will enjoy her musings.
+She is excited to write for Silver Sage Magazine and hopes readers will enjoy her musings.